Tag Archives: Bike storage prep

 Apply oil near cable housing and work in

-To avoid problems that may pop up in the spring, with rusting or poor performance in the cables, take a few minutes to lubricate the cables that control your brakes and derailers.
-Here apply a few drops of light lubricant on a rag and rub it on the exposed cable – lightly work through the cable housing.
-This will help keep your shifting mechanism in shape while eliminating any stress on your cables.
+To avoid problems that may pop up in the spring, such as rusting or poor cable performance, take a few minutes to lubricate the cables that control your brakes and derailers.
+Apply a few drops of light lubricant to a rag and rub it on the exposed cable—lightly work through the cable housing.
+This will help keep your shifting mechanism in shape while eliminating stress on your cables.

 bike-main-2